-- project (required) Project domain or database name. - username (required) Account's username. - namespace Namespace ID or all for all namespaces. - start Start date in the format YYYY-MM-DD.
+- project (required) Project domain or database name. - username (required) Username or IP address. - namespace Namespace ID or all for all namespaces. - start Start date in the format YYYY-MM-DD.
 Leave this and end blank to retrieve the most recent data. - end End date in the format YYYY-MM-DD.
-Leave this and start blank to retrieve the most recent data. - tools Set to any non-blank value to include the tools that were used and thier counts.
+Leave this and start blank to retrieve the most recent data. - tools Set to any non-blank value to include the tools that were used and their counts.